freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 [Intro to Algorithms | Crash Course: Computer Science](https://www.youtube.com/watch?v=rL8X2mlNHPM)

-This video gives an accessible and lively introduction to algorithms focusing on sorting and graph search algorithms.
+This video gives an accessble and lively introduction to algorithms focusing on sorting and graph search algorithms.

 [What is an Algorithm and Why Should you Care? | Khan Academy](https://www.youtube.com/watch?v=CvSOaYi89B4)